 We have filed registration statements relating to the resale of a large number of shares of common stock representing a large percentage of our public float pursuant to the Notes and Warrants Purchase Agreement, the Facility, and securities held by certain existing shareholders for which such securityholders have registration rights.
 As such, sales of a substantial number of shares of common stock in the public market could occur at any time.
-Given the substantial number of shares of common stock in the public market could occur at any time.
 Given the substantial number of shares of common stock being registered for potential resale or the perception in the market that the stockholders of a large number of shares intend to sell shares, could increase the volatility of the market price of our common stock or result in a significant decline in the public trading price of our common stock.
-Further, certain shares of our common stock that are being registered for resale include shares that were purchased at prices that may be significantly below the trading price of our shares of common stock and the sale of which would result in such selling securityholders, including the IPO sponsor, may still have an incentive to sell shares of our common stock because they purchased the shares at prices lower than the public investors or the current trading price of our common stock.
+Further, certain shares of our common stock that are being registered for resale include shares that were purchased at prices that may be significantly below the trading price of our shares of common stock and the sale of which would result in such selling securityholders realizing a significant gain.
+Even if our trading price is significantly below \$10.00, the offering price for the units offered in Tuatara's IPO, certain selling securityholders, including the IPO sponsor, may still have an incentive to sell shares of our common stock because they purchased the shares at prices lower than the public investors or the current trading price of our common stock.
 Public holders of our shares of common stock may not experience a similar rate of return on their shares.